Instytut Nauk Ekonomicznych i Naukowe Koło Ekonomistów wraz z dr Marcinem Winiarskim oraz dr Sebastianem Jakubowskim serdecznie zapraszają na:

 Challenges and Opportunities for European Industries and Societies

 Daniel Iglhaut, M.A., M.Sc.; TÜV Rheinland Consulting GmbH, Berlin, Germany

-After a short theoretical and conceptual introduction, this presentation will provide a brief overview of the European regulatory framework for joint infrastructure deployment.
-Fundamental challenges faced by energy and telecommunication companies will be highlighted.
-Moreover, different European approaches to cooperative infrastructure deployment will be examined.
+After a theoretical and conceptual introduction, this presentation will provide an overview of the changing conditions for the Internet of Things in energy.
+Fundamental challenges faced by energy and telecommunication companies, such as the security of critical infrastructures, cybersecurity or the maintenance of operation in crisis, will be highlighted.
+Moreover, different European perspectives to energy and communication infrastructure will be examined.

 Dr Sebastian Jakubowski